Kaef/ulisp-esp/README.md

   Sets the system to deepsleep mode (see Espressif-documentation for details) with the previous set wakeup-mode(s).
-It is important to set at least one wakeup-mode before calling this function, otherwise the command abords with an error message ("Deepsleep-Mode not configured, cancled!").
+It is important to set at least one wakeup-mode before calling this function, otherwise the command abords with an error message ("Please configure deepsleep-mode(s) first!").

   If sdcardsupport is defined the function needs ~200ms to close open files (caused by a delay() to enable flushing buffers).